powered by FreeFind

 Clayton Tunnel north eastern portal : Nigel Callaghan & Adam Carter

-I now some some photo's showing evidence of the elusive NE Portal of Clayton Tunnel.
+I now have some some photo's showing evidence of the elusive NE Portal of Clayton Tunnel.
 I will attach a few of these to this email.
-It would seem that its been totally earthed-over in a rather perculiar way.
+It would seem that its been totally earthed-over in a rather peculiar way.
 From inside the infill appears a a large sloping mound of earth of bricks piled up at a 45° angle.

 These recent photographs were taken by a chap named Adam Carter, who was showing an interest in the area.
 He investigated the site on my behalf and managed to find the other end of the tunnel, taking photographs of what he found and saw.
+See below.

-Clayton Tunnel N E Portal (Picture 221 02/10/05) : Adam Carter
+Clayton Tunnel N E Portal (02/10/05) : Adam Carter

-Clayton Tunnel N E Portal ( Picture 222 02/10/05) : Adam Carter
+Clayton Tunnel N E Portal ( 02/10/05) : Adam Carter

 This confused me as I thought the shaft would have been needed further into the tunnel and not at the entrance.

-Clayton Tunnel N E Portal ( Picture 225 02/10/05) : Adam Carter
+Clayton Tunnel N E Portal (02/10/05) : Adam Carter

-I climbed the mound to find a plateau almost, which then rose once again [picture225] about 100metres further down in a similar way.
-I realised this could not have been the portal as the shaft would have been outside it.
+I climbed the mound to find a plateau almost, which then rose once again about 100metres further down in a similar way.

-Clayton Tunnel N E Portal (Picture 228 02/10/05) : Adam Carter
+Clayton Tunnel N E Portal (02/10/05) : Adam Carter

-I walked along another raised section of land beyond this 2nd mound to find the embankment intersecting Baldwin Lane.
-Baldwin cut straight through it [picture 228], I could see a third shaft on the other side of the road on top of the embankment.
+Baldwin cut straight through it , I could see a third shaft on the other side of the road on top of the embankment.

 I cannot make sense of what I saw.
 I do not understand why there was this embankment feature running above ground above the tunnel, unless it was formed from earth which was extracted from within the hillside, but then would the shaft not have been at the original land height?
 Hmmm....
 I suspect the portal to therefore be at the first embankment although this misplaced shaft requires explanation.
 I could not find any crown of the portal or any stonework.
 Hope you can make more sense of this than I could!!